MilkBiscuit/RosterGeneratorJava/README.md

 # RosterGeneratorJava
 Life saver for Toastmasters VP Education!
-Roster generated for several meetings in the blink of an eye!
+Roster generated for several meetings in a blink of an eye!

 ### Pre-conditions of using this App: